-Tornadoes are not strangers to Moore, as a 1999 storm also killed many and a 2003 storm ruined various buildings.
-Still, the 2013 storm is one of the worst that this area has seen in a long time, one that has caused damage that is still being repaired to this day.
+Tornadoes are no stranger to Moore, Oklahoma, with the 1999 storm that killed many and the 2003 storm that ruined various buildings.
+Still, the 2013 storm is one of the worst that this area has seen in a longtime, one that has caused damage that is still being repaired to this day.

 One of the survivors, Julie Lewis, remarked, “It’s never going to be the same here ever again.
 This is our new normal”, The Washington Post noted.

 Several projects are on way such as making sure each home has a tornado shelter, building houses for single-parent families, and re-building the Moore Medical center.

 A memorial for the Moore community is taking place where the former Moore Medical center stood.